MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scATAC_en.md

   --threads 10
 ```

-After automatic detection of reagent version and dark reaction, the software begins the analysis.
-Here is an example log:
+After auto-detecting the reagent version and dark reaction, the software begins the analysis.
+Here is an example:

 ```shell
 2025-06-03 16:24:27 Performing ATAC data processing